cpetrich/counterfeit_DS18B20/README.md

 Otherwise, (I) one can test for compliance with the datasheet.
 If a sensor fails any of those tests, it is a fake (unless Maxim's implementation is buggy \[4\]).
 (II) one can compare sensor behavior with the behavior of Maxim-produced DS18B20.
 Those tests are based on the conjecture that all Maxim-produced DS18B20 behave alike.
 This should be the case at least for sensors that share a die code (which has been ``C4`` since at least some time in 2011 \[5\]) \[5\].

-Regarding (I), discrepancy between what the datasheet says should happen and what the sensors do include \[1\]
+Regarding (I), discrepancy between what the current datasheet says should happen and what the sensors do include \[1,5\]
+* Family B: updating alarm settings and measurement resolution alters byte 5 in the scratchpad register (which should always read ``0xff``)
+* Family C: the sensor is fixed in 12-bit mode (i.e., byte 4 of the scratchpad register is always ``0x7f``)
+* Family C: the number of EEPROM write cycles is very small (order of 10 rather than >50k)
+* Family B2, D: significant number of sensors with offsets outside the ±0.5 C range at 0 °C
+* Family D: sensor does not respond in parasitic mode
-* the content of the scratchpad register in Families D and E (see below): the temperature reading right after power-up is not 85 °C, and/or reserved bytes 5 and 7 of the scratchpad register are not ``0xff`` and ``0x10``, respectively
+* Family D: the temperature reading right after power-up is 25 rather than 85 °C
+* Family D, E: reserved bytes 5 and 7 of the scratchpad register are not ``0xff`` and ``0x10``, respectively
-* the apparently very small number of EEPROM write cycles in Family C
-* dysfunctional parasitic power mode in Family D
-* temperature readings outside the specification, affecting mostly sensors of Family D \[5\]
-* the missing EEPROM in Family E
-However, heuristic methods (II) will have to be used to identify sensors of Family B as counterfeit.
+* Family D2, E: does not have an EEPROM

+Hence, no current counterfeit DS18B20 behaves as specified in the datasheet.

 Regarding (II), there are simple tests for differences with Maxim-produced DS18B20 sensors (``C4`` die) that apparently *all* counterfeit sensors fail \[5\].
 The most straight-forward software tests are probably these:
 1. It is a fake if its ROM address does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
 (Maxim's ROM is essentially a mostly chronological serial number (mostly, but not strictly when compared with the date code on the case) \[5\].)